Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/Toolbox.md

           -keystore contrast.jks
 ```

-## Export Certificate from your Keystore
+## Export Certificate From Your Keystore

 ```
 keytool -export